SKaplanOfficial/macimg/README.md

 # macimg
 A Python package for manipulating images using Objective-C frameworks.
+Only works on macOS as it requires the Objective-C runtime.

 # Examples